PatrickKyei/exception/_posts/2022-06-29-regret-is-more-painful-than-surprise.md

 I hope many will identify with this but a lot of the time our regrets come from a place of fear and ego.
 Sometimes fear, surprise, and the shock after the decisions we have to make cause us to miss great opportunities and later we regret not making that decision.

 Our own ego also comes between us and great opportunities in life.
 Maybe you just had to say sorry to fix what was broken.
-But because of ego you miss out on the chance of building something beautiful with someone dear in your life.
+But because of ego you miss out on the chance of building something beautiful with someone important in your life.

 There are times that we just needed to go for what we wanted.
 Fear has stopped many of us from getting what we want out of life.
 You liked that person or something about them, but fear of rejection has always but you in a corner where you can't have what you want.